 So Should You Buy or Rent?

 There’s no easy answer to whether you’re better served by a purchase or a rental.
-Take these factors into consideration before you decide whether to buy or rent your audio equipment:
+Take these factors into consideration before you decide whether to buy or rent audio equipment for your next conference:

 In many instances, you’ll be best served with a little bit of both: buy the gear you know you’ll use often, and rent what you need to fill in the gaps.
 By taking into account your current and future needs and capabilities, along with your budget, you’ll be able to determine whether you should rent or buy the audio equipment you require.